meshcloud/meshcloud-docs/docs/meshstack.azure.md

 To use EA for Subscription provisioning, an EA Administrator must authorize the [meshcloud Service Principal](#meshcloud-service-principal) on the Enrollment Account [following the official instructions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/grant-access-to-create-subscription).

-### Using a Pool of Pre-Provisioned Subscriptions
+### Using a Pool of externally-provisioned Subscriptions

-If your organization does not have access to an Enterprise Enrolment, you can alternatively configure meshcloud to consume subscriptions from a pool of pre-provisioned subscriptions.
+If your organization does not have access to an Enterprise Enrolment, you can alternatively configure meshcloud to consume subscriptions from a pool of externally-provisioned subscriptions.
 This is useful for smaller organizations that whish to use "Pay-as-you-go" subscriptions or if you're organization partners with an [Azure Cloud Solution Provider](https://docs.microsoft.com/en-us/azure/cloud-solution-provider/overview/azure-csp-overview) to provide your subscriptions.

-The meshcloud Azure replication detects pre-provisioned subscriptions based on a configurable prefix in the subscription name.
+The meshcloud Azure replication detects externally-provisioned subscriptions based on a configurable prefix in the subscription name.
 Upon assignment to a meshProject, the subscription is inflated with the right [Landing Zone](#landing-zones) configuration and removed from the subscription pool.